CCExtractor/website/content/public/general/command_line_usage.md

     -o outputfilename: Use -o parameters to define output filename if you don't like the default ones (same as infile plus _1 or _2 when needed and file extension, e.g. .srt).
-         -cf filename: Write 'clean' data to a file.
-Cleans means the ES without TS or PES headers.
               -stdout: Write output to stdout (console) instead of file.
 If stdout is used, then -o can't be used.
 Also -stdout will redirect all messages to stderr (error).